-Combine the eggs, sugar, and butter in a large mixing bowl and mix with an electric beater or whisk by hand until well blended.
+Combine the eggs, sugar, and butter in a large bowl and mix with an electric beater or whisk by hand until well blended.

-Sift the flour and then the cocoa powder into another large bowl and stir together.
-Pour the egg mixture into the dry mixture and fold together until fully incorporated.
-Set aside.
+Sift the flour and the cocoa powder into another large bowl and whisk together.

 Make the flan layer:

 Make the caramel:

-Combine 3/4 cup sugar with 1/4 cup water In a small pan over medium heat.
-Cook, stirring occasionally, until the mixture turns a golden brown color.
+In a small saucepan, combine 3/4 cup sugar with 1/4 cup water over medium heat.
+Cook, stirring occasionally, until the mixture turns golden brown, about 9 minutes.

-Grease the inside of a 9-inch (9-cup) bundt pan, including the center tube, with vegetable oil.
-Then drizzle the caramel mixture over the bottom and some of the sides of the pan.
+Generously grease the inside of a 9-inch (9-cup) bundt pan, including the center tube, with vegetable oil.
+Drizzle the caramel mixture over the bottom and some over the sides of the pan.

-Pour the chocolate batter into the pan, smoothing out with a spatula.
+Pour the chocolate batter into the pan, smoothing it evenly with a silicone spatula.

-Gently pour the flan mixture over the chocolate batter, again smoothing it out.
-Cover the bundt pan with aluminum foil.
+Gently pour the flan mixture over the chocolate batter, gently smoothing it evenly with a silicone spatula.
+Cover the bundt pan with foil.

-Place the bundt pan inside a larger roasting or baking pan and fill the larger pan half-way with very hot water.
-Transfer to the oven and bake until the layers have swapped and an inserted toothpick comes out clean, about an hour.
+Place the bundt pan inside a larger roasting or baking pan.
+Fill the larger pan half-way with very hot water.
+Transfer to the oven and bake until the layers have swapped and a toothpick inserted into the cake comes out clean, about 1 hour.

 It's not ready, yet!
 Remove the cake from the roasting pan.
 Remove the foil, and let the cake cool to room temperature, then refrigerate for at least 4 hours.
-Then remove, cover with a plate, invert, and gently release the cake from the pan.
-Serve with fresh raspberries if you like.
+To unmold, cover with a plate and carefully invert to release the cake from the pan.
+Serve with fresh raspberries, if you like.

 Chocoflan takes patience